KoboldM/codingflow-nextjs-seo-practice/README.md

 # Next.js SEO - The Ultimate Guide

+notes.md has all personal notes; used this as follow along guide for self-study

+---

 This is the code for my **Next.js 14 SEO tutorial on YouTube**.
 It uses the app router and implements various SEO best practices, including:
 - Static & dynamic metadata
 - Dynamic sitemap & robots.txt file